-- Document performance against the 490 litres/person/day (lpd) peak water target and water conservation management activities in 2020/21 - Meet the reporting requirements of the consents governing the operation of River Recharge with groundwater scheme - Set out the proposed water conservation work programme for 2021/22.
+- Document performance against the 490 litres/person/day (l/p/d) peak water target and water conservation management activities in 2021/22 - Meet the reporting requirements of the consents governing the operation of River Recharge with Groundwater (RRwGW) scheme - Set out the proposed water conservation work programme for 2022/23.

-This report covers the three water supplies managed by the Council; Ōtaki Supply, Waikanae Supply (servicing, Waikanae, Paraparaumu and Raumati (WPR)) and Paekākāriki Water Supply.
-The report does not include the Hautere Water Supply due to no current water conservation reporting requirements.
+This report covers the three water supplies managed by the Council; Ōtaki Supply (including Hautere Water Supply), Waikanae Supply (servicing, Waikanae, Paraparaumu and Raumati (WPR)) and, Paekākāriki Water Supply.
+This is the first Water Conservation Report where the Council is reporting on the Hautere Water Supply due to water conservation reporting requirements (Section 6 - WGN160082 [38112] s127 variation).

-Key water conservation activities in 2020/21
+Key water conservation activities in 2021/22

-In 2020/21, Kāpiti Coast District Council focused on:
+In 2021/22, the Council focused on:

-- Continued use of water meter-based charging to encourage efficient water use - · Continued assistance to the District's residents to reduce water use and repair leaks - Monitoring network performance and targeted leak location and repair activities.
+- Continued use of water meter-based charging to encourage efficient water use - Continued assistance to the District's residents to reduce water use and repair leaks - Monitoring network performance and targeted leak location and repair activities.

-District peak water met 490 lpd again in 2020/21
+District peak water met 490 l/p/d again in 2021/22

-At a District level, peak demand stayed below the 490 lpd target.
-The WPR and Paekākāriki supply met the 490 lpd target while Ōtaki did not, due to undetected leakage.
-Table one shows the peak day demand as litres per person per day (lpd) for each water supply and District-wide.
+At a District level, peak demand stayed below the 490 l/p/d target.
+The WPR and Paekākāriki supply met the 490 l/p/d target while Ōtaki did not.
+The Ōtaki exceedance was due to an undetected leakage.
+The district wide peak target does not specifically apply to Hautere as this is a rural water supply scheme.
+Table 1 shows the 2021/22 peak demand (l/d/p) for each water supply and District-wide.